 Creative writing, though subject to an instructor's literary subjectivity and aesthetics, can be evaluated according to general standards used by creative writing teachers to determine how well a piece of writing works.
 These include: 1) Literary skill and/or technical competence and eloquence.
 2) Level of imaginativeness.
 3) Concreteness and freshness of language.
 4) Effective use of metaphor and other forms of figurative language.
 5) Clarity and precision of detail.
 6) Capacity for mixed feelings and uncertainty.
 7) Effective use of grammar, syntax, rhythm; also meter, rhyme, and other elements of poetic style and form.
 8) Naturalness and believability.
-9) Appropriateness of style to subject.
-10) Compelling audience interest.
+9) Appropriateness of style to subject; compelling audience interest.
+10) Clarity and correctness (grammar, syntax, and mechanics) of the text.